styled-components/styled-components-website/sections/tooling/babel-plugin.md

 ### Better debugging

-This options adds the components' name and displayName to the class name attached to the DOM node.
-In your browser's DevTools you'll see: `<button class="Button-asdf123 asdf123" />` instead of just `<button class="asdf123" />`.
+This option enhances the attached CSS class name on each component with richer output to help identify your components in the DOM without React DevTools.
+In your page source you'll see: `<button class="Button-asdf123 asdf123" />` instead of just `<button class="asdf123" />`.

-This also adds support for showing your components' real name in the React DevTools.
-Consider writing a styled component that renders a `button` element, called `MyButton`.
-It will normally show up as `<styled.button>` for all of your components, but with this plugin they show `<MyButton />`.
+It also adds allows you to see the component's `displayName` in React DevTools.
+For example, consider writing a styled component that renders a `button` element, called `MyButton`.
+It will normally show up in DevTools as `styled.button`, but with the `displayName` option enabled, it has the name you gave it: `MyButton`.

 This makes it easier to find your components and to figure out where they live in your app.